hopeua/docker-nodejs/README.md

 ## Versions

-* `latest` – latest version of NodeJS.
-Use this if you want always be up to date
+* `latest` – LTS version of NodeJS.
+Use this if you want always be up to date with stable branch
 * `6` – latest NodeJS release of 6.x branch
+* `7` – latest NodeJS release of 7.x branch

 ## Usage